Chiel92/gfate/README.md

 There is no installation script yet.
 You can create your own startup scripts and put these into a place that is in your PATH.
+Alternatively, create an alias in your `.bashrc` for `python3 gfate/main.py`.

 [python3]: https://www.python.org/downloads/